Customizing the SDK

 try:

-# Build the SDK with PostgreSQL backend (storage, tree store, and token store)
+# Build the SDK with the PostgreSQL storage backend (storage, tree

 builder = SdkBuilder(config=config, seed=seed)

-await builder.with_postgres_connection_pool(pool=pool)
+await builder.with_storage_backend(

 sdk = await builder.build()